Call for Submissions

 Please note the following directions for paper and panel proposals:

 - Papers: The interest group invites Debut and Contributed papers.
 These papers must be clearly marked "Debut" or "Contributed." ("Debut" means first time presentations at the graduate student level or higher at CSCA in any interest area.
 If you are uncertain if your paper qualifies as "Debut," include a brief statement about your history with presenting at CSCA and the planners will determine the correct category.)
 Papers must be electronically submitted as an attachment to the Interest Group Program Planner in MICROSOFT WORD format (no other word processing format will be accepted; papers will simply be returned).
 Debut and Contributed papers are assessed through a process of blind review.
 Consequently, it is your responsibility to be sure author(s) identity/ies are concealed.
 Author(s) name(s) and contact information are only to appear on the title page.
 Please strip the text of the paper of all identifying headers.
 Moreover, you must electronically strip the identifiers by deleting the author(s) name(s) from the page properties.
-Papers should not exceed 25 pages.
+Papers should not exceed 25 pages (including appendices and references).
 Only completed papers will be accepted for debut or contributed review.
 Awards will be given for the Top Contributed Paper and the Top Debut Paper.
+A Competitive Paper Submission Form must be submitted along with the paper.
+This form is located on the CSCA website: www.csca-net.org.

 - All audio-visual equipment requests must be submitted online with proposals at the time of submission to be accommodated.
 Include any requests for size and/or type of presentation space, especially for performances.
 Please be as specific as possible about all equipment and space needs.